thecdil/chestnutcollective/_emotions/06_frustration.md

 permalink: /frustration.html
 ---
 {:.firstp}
-During the early stages of the Blights' introduction and spread throughout the range of the American Chestnut, Ken discussed how the:</p>
+During the early stages of the Blights' introduction and spread throughout the range of the American Chestnut, Ken discussed how the:

 {:.quote .frustration}
 "American Chestnuts had zero defense against the Blight, and never needed to because American Chestnuts evolved in North America where that Blight didn't exist until it came over on a ship and somebody, zoom [making hand gestures], shot it across multiple oceans."